dennisbartol/Ng-in-15-Points/Angular17/Angular17improvements.md

 <b>4.
 Tooling Enhancements:</b> Angular developers often benefit from improved tooling support.
 This could involve enhancements to the Angular Language Service, updates to schematics, or improvements to debugging and testing tools.

 <b>5.
 Continued Focus on Developer Experience:</b> Angular prioritizes developer experience, so Angular 17 might include enhancements to the Angular documentation, improved error messages, or updates to the Angular DevTools extension for browsers.

+<i>To get the most accurate and up-to-date information on Angular 17, I recommend checking the official Angular website, release notes, and community forums for announcements and updates.</i>